-Whatever beets you buy, store them loosely wrapped in the fridge, where they'll keep for at least a week.
-If you buy beets with their leaves still attached, both the beets and their greens will last longer and better if you cut them apart before wrapping them loosely in plastic and popping them in the fridge.
+Whichever type of beets you buy, store them loosely wrapped in the fridge, where they'll keep for at least a week.
+If you buy beets with their leaves still attached, both the beets and their greens will last longer if you cut them apart before wrapping them loosely in plastic and popping them in the fridge.

-Red beets are the beets most of us think of when our minds turn to "beets."
+Red beets are what most of us think of when our minds turn to "beets."
 Look for beets with their fresh, leafy greens still attached, if possible—you'll know those are fresh.
 The great thing about red beets is that they are amazing storage vegetables.
-Getting a bit less tender as they are stored, perhaps, but also gaining sweetness along the way.
+They lose a bit of tenderness as they are stored but also gain sweetness along the way.

 Golden beets are a bit less sweet than red beets, but also have a more mellow and less earthy flavor all around.
 If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads.
 They're also nice to add to a pan of roasted vegetables since they don't stain everything pink the way red beets do.

-Any beet can be sold as a "baby beet."
+Any type of beet can be sold as a "baby beet."
 They are simply the beets that are pulled to thin the field in the spring in order to make room for other beets to grow.
 Smart farmers sell these small specimens as a specialty item.
 They are tender and usually have luscious greens—don't let those go to waste!
-We like to serve baby beets with their greens.
+Try serving baby beets with their greens.